About UsPrograms Our LocationsOur Story Our TeamGallery CareersAcademic Calendar BlogContact Us Tour — Leander Tour — Cedar Park

 Toilet Learning in the Montessori Environment

-In Montessori, we talk about toilet learning, not "training."
+In Montessori, we talk about toilet learning, not 'training.'
 The focus is on independence, body awareness, and respect for the child's pace.
-This distinction matters — because our goal is never compliance, but genuine readiness.

 Core Montessori Principles

-• Readiness over age: We observe signs rather than follow a fixed timeline
+• Readiness over age: We observe signs rather than follow a timeline.

 Signs of Readiness